 - The ArmyCommander, Army, Lieutenant General Milosav Simović

 - 2nd Army BrigadeCommander, 2nd Army Brigade, Brigadier General Željko Kuzmanović

 - 4th Army BrigadeCommander, 4th Army Brigade, Brigadier General Slobodan Stopa

 - River FlotillaCommander, River Flotilla, Captain (N) Andrija Andrić

 - Mixed Artillery BrigadeCommander, Mixed Artillery Brigade, Colonel Novica Petrović

-- 5th MP BattalionCommander, 5th MP Battalion, Major Vladimir Petrić
+- 5th MP BattalionCommander, 5th MP Battalion, lieutenant colonel Vladimir Petrić

 - 246th CBRN BattalionCommander, 246th CBRN Battalion, Lieutenant Colonel Zoran Vukadinović

 The basic units of the Army are battalions, formed in the reorganization process from former brigades, regiments and similar size units by selecting the best personnel and the best and latest equipment.

 The Army Command is situated in the City of Niš and its units are located on the entire territory of the Republic of Serbia.

 Lieutenant General Milosav Simović is the Commander of the Army.

 The Army consists of seven brigade size units, four independent battalions, Technical Overhauling Institute and Multinational Operations Training Centre.

 Tasks of the Army